 This is a 30-minute out-and-back hike that is great for the whole family.
 There is even a restaurant halfway up if you are coming around lunchtime.
 It is also the starting location for one of the possible ways to hike up to Indian Nose, which we will go over later.

 Hike to Playa La Finca (San Pedro)

 One of the most underrated areas of the lake in my opinion is playa la Finca.
-This short day trip is great if you are located in San Pedro or San Juan.
+This short-day trip is great if you are located in San Pedro or San Juan.
 When you think about Lake Atitlan before coming it is hard to imagine a nice beach here.
 Well, you’re in luck because this is exactly what this is with half the crowds.

 Naturally, this is a black sand beach since we are surrounded by volcanos.
 Once you arrive it feels like a completely different place.
 To start this hike, take a tuk-tuk and tell them to take you to playa la Finca.
-They will go all they down to the end of a road.
+They will go all down to the end of a road.
 The trailhead is next to a basketball court.
 You can’t miss it.

 Follow this trail as you will pass abandoned buildings that are known to be old coffee farms.
 Once you pass the main open surfaced area on your right you will come across houses that people live in.
-Shortly after this, you will see a path that leads down towards the beach.
+Shortly after this, you will see a path that leads down toward the beach.
 This hike takes around 30 to 45 minutes.